Ozenrol64/Ozenrol64/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on TheKarma, a discord bot
+- 🔭 I’m currently working on TheKarmaDev, a code editor
 - 🌱 I’m currently learning HTML and CSS
 - 💬 Ask me about TheKarma